Front Porch Forum

-Front Porch Forum (FPF) is a social network founded in 2000 and based in Burlington, Vermont.
+Front Porch Forum (FPF) is a social network founded in 2000 and incorporated in 2006 based in Burlington, Vermont.
 It is a Vermont public benefit corporation.

-Users interact with the site either through a web page, mobile application, or via email.
-Posts to the site are aggregated and curated by staff, and distributed as email digests.
+Overview

-Front Porch Forum's purpose is to strengthen Vermont communities, which is reflected in its deliberate choice not to expand across the United States.
-The site contains over 200 separate forums, each corresponding to a town, combination of towns, or district of a city as well as a few parts of New Hampshire, Massachusetts, and New York.
-As of 2020 the site had nearly 200,000 members and a staff of twenty.
-Fifty percent of FPF users post to the site in a given year.
-The site also maintains a community directory of local businesses.
+Front Porch Forum's stated purpose is to strengthen Vermont communities, reflected in its deliberate choice not to expand across the United States.
+The service contains over 250 separate forums which correspond to a town, combination of towns, or district of a city.
+Its core focus is on Vermont, though it also serves parts of New York and a single town in Massachusetts.
+As of 2025 the site had nearly 250,000 members and a staff of around thirty, including 12 moderators and three full-stack developers.
+FPF also maintains a community directory of local businesses and a community calendar of member-submitted events.

-Registered users are required to give their street address or official position, for participating public officials, in order to post to the site.
-This is aimed to help prevent outsiders in local conversations and to contain the spread of misinformation.
-The company makes its revenue through advertisements and featured community directory listings from local companies, subscriptions from politicians or local governmental officials, and a yearly fundraiser.
+History

 Front Porch Forum originated as a Burlington-centric local email list called the Five Sisters Neighborhood Forum.
 Michael and Valerie Wood-Lewis were new to the area, parenting a son with cerebral palsy, and wanted to meet more of their neighbors.
 They began by distributing flyers in their local area encouraging people to join and received a positive response.
+Michael Wood-Lewis hired engineer Rob Maurizi to design a proof-of-concept platform and relaunched the list using its own custom-built software.
+FPF then launched free coverage for all of Chittenden County, Vermont.
+Over the next few years, a number of towns or regions paid would pay a small one-time set-up fee to have an FPF instance created for their town.

-Michael Wood-Lewis hired engineer Rob Maurizi to design and relaunch list using its own homegrown software in 2006, with Wood-Lewis being the daily digest of posts.
-Following the aftermath of Tropic Storm Irene on August 29, 2011, which left over 60 houses flooded and nearly $700 million dollars of damage, residents of Moretown Vermont used FPF to organize aid, cleanup efforts, and updates on developments of the cleanup.
+Following the aftermath of Tropical Storm Irene, which left over 60 houses flooded and nearly $700 million of damage, residents of Moretown, Vermont used FPF to organize aid, cleanup efforts, and updates on developments of the cleanup.

-Originally towns or regions would pay a small fee to have an FPF instance set up for their town.
 In 2011 an initiative from the Vermont Council on Rural Development (VCRD) received a federal grant to expand internet access to rural parts of the state, and they offered FPF as part of a package to towns that applied for assistance.
 After Hurricane Irene VCRD received a second grant to "increase the resiliency of at-risk towns" which allowed FPF to increase their coverage to the entire state of Vermont.
 The site is free for users.